Zimbabwe health workers strike after rejecting 100% pay rise | Health

 At Sally Mugabe Hospital in Harare, patients seeking treatment sat in the courtyard while doctors, nurses, radiographers and pharmacists left their workplaces to protest.
 "The salaries that the health workers received last week were pathetic," Enock Dongo, head of the Zimbabwe Nurses' Association, told Reuters, adding that the majority were paid 20,000 Zimbabwe dollars ($53) a month.

 He said health professionals across the country had decided to strike until they were paid US$540 a month, the pay they used to receive in 2018 before the local currency slumped.
-A government spokesperson did not immediately respond to a request for comment.
+Kindness Paradza, the deputy minister of Information, Publicity and Broadcasting Services, said the government was trying to find "a positive solution" to the standoff, against a backdrop of economic challenges faced by the country due to sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)